knpuniversity/php-beginner-series/knpu/episode2/request-new-page.rst

 Hi there!
 I knew you'd be back!
 Learning to be a PHP programmer is a lot of work, but totally worth it.
-So, keep going: you're getting more dangerous as each minute goes by.
+So, keep going: you're getting more dangerous with each minute you spend practicing.

 What Secrets lie on the HTTP Request?
 -------------------------------------

 In episode 1, we learned that the web works via requests and responses.
-Our browser sends an HTTP request message into the interwbs for airpup.com/contact.php.
+Our browser sends an HTTP request message into the interwebs for airpup.com/contact.php.
-This eventually finds our server where it knocks on the door.
-And with any luck, some web server software like Apache will be listening, open the door, look in a certain directory for the ``contact.php` file`` and process all the PHP tags.
+This eventually finds our server where it scratches on the door.
+And with any luck, some web server software like Apache will be listening, open the door, look in a certain directory for the ``contact.php` file`` and process all the PHP treats . . .
+I mean tags.
 The final HTML is called an HTTP response, and is sent from the server back to our browser.

 So it all starts when *we* send that HTTP request message.
 But actually, that message has a whole lot more information than just the hostname and page we want.
-It also has our IP address, info on which browser we're using and the values of fields when we submit a from.
+It also has our IP address, info on which browser we're using and the values of fields when we submit a form.

 Peeking at Requests
 -------------------